-Drones are currently revolutionizing disaster response efforts and are helping to save lives.
-After the hurricanes struck in Texas, Florida, and Puerto Rico, drone pilots took to the skies to help in any way they could.
-They assisted in tasks from documenting property damage to pinpointing the locations of people in need of rescue, to locating lost pets.
-Right now, wildfires are raging through California.
-The fires started in early December and so far have destroyed at least 750 homes.
-The fires have burned across 425 square miles of the state and high fire risk warnings still remain for multiple areas in southern California.
+In 2018, wildfires began raging through California.
+The fires started in early December and destroyed thousands of homes.
+Drones were used in many different ways during these fires.
+One way was through aerial data collection.
+‘High fire’ risk warnings remained active for weeks in multiple areas in southern California, not allowing anyone to pass through certain areas.
 The California Air National Guard partnered with the state fire agency CAL FIRE and used drones to collect data that response teams on the ground could not get.
-They were also able to show firefighters where the fire is moving to cut down the time it takes to respond.
+They were also able to show firefighters where the fire is moving to cut down on the time it takes to respond.

 DJI did research in Europe in 2016, testing how rescue teams could use drones in response to fires.
 They found that rescues were much faster when drones were used to help locate people.
 A bird’s-eye view improves a team’s ability to pinpoint disaster victims and get them support quickly.
 In urban environments, it is difficult for response teams to get good visuals, and drones make it simple.
 Also, they help reduce the risk to response teams by keeping them out of harm’s way.
 Plane and helicopter crashes accounted for nearly a quarter of wild-land firefighter deaths between 2006 and 2016 according to the Forest Service.